 It turned out that the motel wasn’t abandoned but just completely vacant and the owners had called the police to report us for squatting.
 Good times.
 We packed up super fast and were on our way.
 It was a good lesson and definitely got our blood pumping.

 Thanks for hanging out with us.
 It was fun to recall this weird experience.
-We DO NOT recommend doing a pandemic road trip for many reasons, the least of which is the limited experiences you’ll have.
+While we fully support buying a camper trailer, we DO NOT recommend doing a pandemic road trip for many reasons, the least of which is the limited experiences you’ll have.
 During the Coronavirus pandemic we have only traveled out of state for our relocation.
 We look forward to happier, healthier days and retracing this route with a lot more fun!

 Enjoy the rest of our Season 2 podcasts, and as always, please let us know if you have any questions!